ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 ## What is the OnStove tool? <a name="onstove"></a>
 <img src="{{site.baseurl}}/assets/img/OnStoveLogo.svg" alt="OnStove logo" width="200"/>

-OnStove is a geospatial modelling tool that allows to determine the net-benefit of different cooking stoves relative to a stated baseline.
+OnStove is a geospatial modelling tool that allows users to determine the net-benefit of different cooking stoves relative to a stated baseline.
 Net-benefit, in this case, is defined as all the achieved benefits minus all the incurred costs of transitioning to a cleaner cooking option.